g-bibek/playground/README.md

 1. Setup Node js and angular cli
 2. Navigate to playground/simpleClient
 3. Restore packages using npm or yarn
-4. run ng serve.
+4. run 'ng serve'.
 The application is hosted at http://localhost:4200
 ```